 There are several cross-border websites that cater to international brands.
 Chinese consumers prefer buying imported food products from Haitaos.
 To learn about which Haitao is suitable for your brand please contact a local marketing agency catering to International food brands.

 Entering Chinese E-commerce via Taobao

 Taobao is owned by Alibaba Group.
-It offers largest C2C e-commerce marketplace in China.
+It offers the largest C2C e-commerce marketplace in China.
 Taobao allows registered or non-registered businesses to sell directly to consumers.
 It has more than a million sellers, along with countless product categories.
 Establishing a store on Taobao is virtually free but the online marketplace is ruled by small sole sellers who compete fiercely on price and honesty and authenticity is an unwritten rule of their trade ethics.
-Sellers with low budget and low quality products opt for this platform.
+Sellers with low budget and low-quality products opt for this platform.
 However, this platform is not the best one to sell food items just like all other well-known and trusted online platforms in China.
 Taobao also needs strong digital marketing skills to be visible to online customers.